 Bats and their roosts are protected by law.
 As bats tend to return to the same roosts every year, the roosts are protected whether bats are present or not.
 Thus it is illegal to kill, injure or take a wild bat, or intentionally or recklessly damage, destroy or obstruct access to a bat roost.

-Brian commented: "Having bats in your roof does not mean a damp and rot survey cannot take place, but you will need to contact the right people and organisation(s) for their advice (which is free of charge) before you proceed, and then follow this help and advice".
+Our very own Brian Mulgrew commented: "Having bats in your roof does not mean a damp and rot survey cannot take place, but you will need to contact the right people and organisation(s) for their advice (which is free of charge) before you proceed, and then follow this help and advice".

 Bats in your property?

 Think you might have bats in your property?
 If so, check out the advice below courtesy of the Bats Conservation Trust of the things you should be aware of:

 - Bats are not rodents, and will not nibble or gnaw at wood, wires or insulation.

 - Bats do not build nests and therefore do not bring bedding material into the roost; neither do they bring their insect prey into the roost.